The Big Muff π Page

 1973

-Big Muff used by guitarist Ernie Isley in the Isley Brothers hit (Whos) That Lady.
-The solo, which is a Muff combined with an Octavia pedal hand made by Jimi Hendrix tech, Roger Mayer, was recorded direct to the mixing board.
+• Big Muff used live by guitarist Ernie Isley of the Isley Brothers in '73-74.
+The (Whos) That Lady solo is played with a Muff combined with an Maestro Phase Shifter.
+An Octavia pedal, hand made by Jimi Hendrix tech, Roger Mayer, was supposedly recorded direct to the mixing board for teh studio version, but the studio version sounds like it was also the Muff/Maestro combo.
 It has a very Santana/Hendrix inspired feel and sound.
-This is one of the first well known recordings of the Big Muff.

 1974